scizen9/SEDM-Docs/source/Quick.rst

 Quick Reference for Observers
 =============================

 We are in the process of developing an automated system for data reduction and analysis.
 Currently, the only interactive step in the data reduction is placing the aperture(s) on the object(s).
 For PTF followup, the data are usually taken in A/B pairs to improve the sky subtraction.
-This requires that the observer place an aperture on the A position (positive: blue) and on the B position (negative: red).
+This requires that the observer place an aperture on the A position (positive: red) and on the B position (negative: blue).
 See below for a step-by-step procedure.
 These steps may eventually be automated, depending on how robust and accurate our astrometry turns out to be.

 Once the apertures have been placed, all that remains is to generate an ascii spectrum of the object and then run your favorite classifier.
 SNID is provided, but the format is universal enough to be input to any classifier (Superfit, e.g.).
 The final step is uploading the spectrum and any classification data (type, age, redshift, template figures) to the PTF marshal.
 For this, we suggest you use your own account so you are recorded as the observer.